SiriusXM: Receivers

-SiriusXM Marine is graphic weather and fishing info for boaters.
+SiriusXM Marine is a graphical weather and fishing informational system for boaters.
 The service works with most major marine-electronics hardware companies, such as Raymarine, Furuno, Simrad and Garmin.
+The service offers visual depictions of various weather and sporting conditions, based on the package and device.
 The Marine Offshore package includes graphic weather radar, cloud-to-cloud and cloud-to-ground lightning, high-resolution coastal and offshore wave heights, direction and intervals, high-resolution sea-surface temperatures, pressure isobars, buoy data, etc.

 SiriusXM Aviation provides satellite-based graphic weather information for pilots, which provides better signal coverage and faster data refresh rate than land-based ADS-B service.
 The 2020 FAA Mandate does not require pilots to equip with ADS‑B/FIS‑B weather.

-SiriusXM Aviation receiver Model # SXAR1 and Garmin GDL51/GDL52 enables pilots to use an iPad or iPhone with the ForeFlight Mobile App, via Bluetooth, to view the SiriusXM Aviation in-flight weather and data delivered via satellite to monitor storm fronts, track lightning strikes, TAFs, METARs, winds and more.
+SiriusXM Aviation receiver Model SXAR1 and Garmin GDL51/GDL52 let pilots use an iPad or iPhone with the ForeFlight Mobile App, via Bluetooth, to view the SiriusXM Aviation in-flight weather and data delivered via satellite.
+Thus, aviators can monitor storm fronts, track lightning strikes, TAFs, METARs, winds and more from their mobile device.

+Beginning with Stellantis' 2019 Ram 1500, SiriusXM rolled out its 360L platform, which allows receivers to use both satellite signals and streaming content delivered via the vehicle's on-board cellular data modem, the latter providing additional channels previously restricted to the SiriusXM app as well as personalized content and on-demand programming.
+Over subsequent model years, the platform has rolled out to other vehicles produced by Stellantis and other manufacturers including BMW, Ford, General Motors, Nissan, and the Volkswagen Group.